Mail filter: block port 25 from LAN to external network

 Note: before release update inline help, developer manual and admin manual.

-#5 Updated by Filippo Carletti about 5 years ago
+#5 Updated by Filippo Carletti over 5 years ago

 - Status changed from ON_QA to TRIAGED